spectrocloud/librarium/docs/docs-content/clusters/edge/local-ui/host-management/access-console.md

 ### Prerequisites

-- Network access to the Edge host's port where Local UI is exposed.
+- Network access to the Edge host's port where the local UI is exposed.
 Default is port 5080.

-- Credentials to log in to the Local UI.
-Any OS user can be used to log into Local UI.
+- Credentials to log in to the local UI.
+Any OS user can be used to log into the local UI.

 ### Instructions

-1. [Log in](#log-in-to-local-ui) to the Local UI.
+1. [Log in](#log-in-to-local-ui) to the local UI.

-2. From the Local UI, navigate to the top right **User Menu**.
+2. From the local UI, navigate to the top right **User Menu**.

 3. Click **Update password**.